npc-code/npc_eks_lab/README.md

 - for your ```base_cidr```, avoid ```10.100.0.0```.
 This is the default for pod networking within the cluster.
 - The private subnets are not private.
 To keep cost and use of finite resources at a minimum, no NAT gateways are created.
 - The output from terraform includes the server endpoint and certificate info.  you will need to insert this into a context within ~/.kube/config, or create your own separate kube-config file.
-- If you have deployed any ingress resources that use the ingress controller, you will need to delete these first before tearing down the lab.
-Additionally, you will need to edit those ingress resources directly, removing any finalizers. (need to reference issue here).
-Failing to do so will result in the ingress resources not being deleted.
-In addition, you will need to manually destroy the load balancer created by the ingress resource, as it is not tracked by the terraform state, and the public subnets/internet gateway will not be destroyed as they will be in use by the load balancer.
 - This lab will incur costs if left up.
 EKS clusters cost $0.10 per hour, and running the 2 node groups using the default t3.medium at minimum capacity will cost 2 x ($0.0416) per hour.
 Costs for data transfer over internet gateway should be negligible.
 I take no responsibility for unexpected charges.